Grooming with both hands

 There are two main reasons that explain why one hand is better suited for a particular task: finger angle and finger strength.

-Finger angle
+Finger angle -

-When they are curved, you pull.
+• When they are curled; you pull.

 Wich finger has the best angle to reach the target

-Pulling is much easier and you can put more force.
+Pulling is much easier, and you can put more force.

 Both angles have their advantages and inconveniences.